 Family walking downtown Palm Springs

-Skylark Hotel evokes a 1950s aesthetic with rates to match.
-They offer AAA and military discounts, so you can soak up the boutique atmosphere with complimentary breakfast and Wi-Fi.
-Quitet with a chill vibe, perfect for couples or solo travelers.
+• Skylark Hotel evokes a 1950s aesthetic with rates to match.
+They offer AAA and military discounts so that you can soak up the boutique atmosphere with complimentary breakfast and Wi-Fi.
+Quiet with a chill vibe, perfect for couples or solo travelers.

 An outdoor swimming pool at a hotel with people relaxing in and around the pool, surrounded by palm trees with mountainous scenery in the background.
 Sun loungers and umbrellas line the poolside, and a two-story hotel building flanks the pool area.

-The Adara Hotel Palm Springs is a classic mid-century, two-story hotel with a motel vibe in South Palm Springs, offering a relaxed atmosphere.
+• The Adara Hotel Palm Springs is a classic midcentury, two-story hotel with a motel vibe in South Palm Springs with a relaxed atmosphere.

-🕶️ Not far is another 1950s hotel, A Place In The Sun, which caters to adults.
-This 1950s casita-style hotel offers a charming courtyard pool, and with kitchenettes available for a cozy home-away-from-home feel.
-It has a quiet, laid-back atmosphere.
+• A Place In The Sun - 1950s adults-only casita-style hotel offers a charming courtyard pool and kitchenettes for a cozy home-away-from-home feel.

-Inn at Palm Springs, a Kayak Travel Award winner, offers exceptional service and values.
-They offer free bikes, are pet-friendly, and exude a retro charm—an excellent base for exploring the Uptown Design District.
+• The Inn at Palm Springs, a Kayak Travel Award winner, offers exceptional service and value.
+It offers free bikes, is pet-friendly, and exudes a retro charm—an excellent base for exploring the Uptown Design District.

-The Cole is where contemporary design meets midcentury architecture.
+• The Cole is where contemporary design meets midcentury architecture.
 Enjoy poolside vibes, lounge seating, and occasional live music.
-There is an on-site bar and French restaurant called Fredie's.
+There is an on-site bar and a French restaurant, Fredie's Kitchen.

-7 Springs Inn & Suites provides contemporary comfort in midcentury settings.
-Many rooms have kitchenettes, and it is an easy walking distance to many shops and dining options.
-Great value for couples, groups, or longer stays.
+• 7 Springs Inn & Suites provides contemporary comfort in midcentury settings.
+Many rooms have kitchenettes, and many shops and dining options are within easy walking distance.
+It is an excellent value for couples, groups, or longer stays.

 cole pool